vinorodrigues/bootstrap-dark-5/README.md

 But, I'm not willing to put the effort into this, and thereby deviating from the core philosophy, all to attempt to align to an ever changing goal.

-The other variants *(even my beloved `-dark` variant)* are also somewhat broken in that the CSS has many color definitions that are duplicated / redundant ... but this too is difficult to code out as the adoption of color CSS variables is not applied to all colors.
+The other variants *(even my beloved `-dark` variant)* is also somewhat broken in that the CSS has many color definitions that are duplicated / redundant ... but this too is difficult to code out as the adoption of color CSS variables is not applied to all colors.

 For example, from current 5.1 core:
 ```css